Taking Brisbane to new heights: Billbergia’s new 90 floor skyscraper is a symbol of Brisbane’s growing confidence.

 - 111 Mary St tower is the smallest of the two, rising 34 levels.

 - AMP Capital is funding this part of the development

 - 980 car spaces will be built across eight underground levels.

 The development has been designed by Bates Smart Architects and boasts a glass cylinder like design for the taller building.
 The news of 111+222 has recently overshadowed a significant height increase for Meriton’s Infinity tower which is currently under construction.
 The tower’s height which was planned to be 75 levels will now be increased to 81 – a 6 level increase.
 This new height has been submitted to council today.
 However 111+222’s 274m still trumps Infinity’s new 81 level increase.

 Brisbane’s January floods caused the large excavation to fill up with water, which has remained that way since the floods.
-The new proposal will house all electrical powering and controling devices on the podium level to avoid any future disruption to the tower if there is a reoccurance of the Janurary floods.
+The new proposal will house all electrical powering and controlling devices on the podium level to avoid any future disruption to the tower if there is a reoccurrence of the January floods.

 Brisbane’s economy which seemed to be sluggish coming out of the GFC is now powering ahead with the help of a new LNG mining boom on the horizon.
 According to BIS Shrapnel, annual construction activity will increase 50% to around $57 billion dollars by 2014 driven by both flood reconstruction and new Liquid Natural Gas projects which are expected to create tens of thousands of new direct LNG related jobs and thousands more flow-on jobs as a result.

-Office vacancy rates in Brisbane have tumbeled down from 10% to around 7% and is expected to go even lower as the resources sector starts its second boom.
+Office vacancy rates in Brisbane have tumbled down from 10% to around 7% and is expected to go even lower as the resources sector starts its second boom.

 Brisbane Development will update you throughout the construction of the 111+222 project.